Walid-Ahmed/Sentiment-Analysis-with-BERT-on-SMILE-Twitter-dataset/README.md

 ```
 python preprocess.py
 ```
-This will save 2 files in data folder:   dataset_train.pt and dataset_val.pt'
+This will save 2 files in data folder:   dataset_train.pt and dataset_val.pt

 ### Model Training